Car Seat Recycling In Australia 🚗

 Now, how much car seats are disposed of every year?
 The answer: 200,000.
 Unfortunately, most of these disposed of car seats go into landfill.
 Only a few of them are actually recycled.
 But the question is “why?”

-That is because they are made from a mixture of materials.
+As already mentioned above, that is because they are made from a mixture of materials.
 Components of a car seat must include rigid plastic, metal, and fabric.
 Additionally, they are strongly bonded together, so recycling a car seat is hard.

 In order to avoid car seats going into landfill, we must find alternatives to do if car seat recycling is not possible in your area.